enzofalvo/enzofalvo/README.md

 # Hi, I'm Enzo Falvo! 👋😁

 ### 💻 Java developer
-🇧🇷 Born in Curitiba, Brazil
+🇧🇷 I was born in Curitiba, Brazil

 ## 🗺 How to reach me: